ramalinga365/Ram-Monitor/CONTRIBUTING.md

 The translations can then (after merging a PR into `master`) be translated by awesome people donating their language skills.

-If you want to help by translating Uptime Kuma into your language, please visit the [instructions on how to translate using weblate].
+If you want to help by translating Ram Monito into your language, please visit the [instructions on how to translate using weblate].

 [instructions on how to translate using weblate]: